Mark Thabo Weinberg: Activism and work

 Weinberg began independent activism upon entering the University of Witwatersrand.
 His experience of student media led him into community media after leaving university without completing a degree.
 He then moved through a variety of civil society organisations, gaining experience which eventually enabled him to take on founding roles in new organisations.

 The R2K, of which he was national coordinator as well as co-founder, was notably able to mobilise not only grassroots activists, but professionals, academics and "policy wonks."
-It was formed in response to the Protection of State Information Bill, which sought to classify a wide range of public information.
+It was formed in response to the Protection of State Information Bill, which sought to expand the powers of South Africa's security agencies to classify information as secret; over time, the organisation took on an expanded mandate to promote transparency, freedom of expression, and public participation.

 The significance of the R2K can be gauged from the fact that under president Jacob Zuma, the State Security Agency targeted it for infiltration, for purposes of surveillance and/or destabilisation, as revealed by the Zondo Commission.

 Weinberg's final project, Yetu Infotech Collective, aims to address the digital divide in civil society.

 Personal life

 Weinberg married Celeste Fortuin; they had three children: Liam followed by twins Sasha and Luke.
-His unexpected death occurred at their family home in Harfield Village, Cape Town.
+He died at their family home in Harfield Village, Cape Town.